fred-o/woodchipper/README.md

  * Other statements are replaced with NOOP operations if possible.
 Note however, that there are some some advanced usage scenarios that WoodChipper doesn't know how to handle.
-But if your are only doing basic logging you should be fine.
+But if your are only dealing with basic logging you should be fine.
  * `log4j.properties` is removed

 ## Installation